 It is expected that students will continue in the program for the full school-year.
 Schedules remain the same from September – June.
 All withdrawal requests must be submitted in writing to the Registration Office.
-If a family encounters an emergency which requires withdrawing the child from the Conservatory, the Conservatory will make a tuition refund on a pro-rated basis, within the first three weeks of the school year only.
+If a family encounters an emergency which requires withdrawing the child from the Brooklyn Conservatory of Music, BKCM will make a tuition refund on a pro-rated basis, within the first three weeks of the school year only.
 See Registration Form for further financial policies.

 c.
 Don’t use cell phones during classes unless you’re taking an audio/video recording.

 a.
 Eating food in classrooms is not allowed.
-Please have children eat snacks before or after classes,preferably in the hallways or outside.
+Please have children eat snacks before or after classes, preferably in the hallways or outside.
 Be sure to clean up after yourself.
-Exceptions should be discussed with your teacher IN ADVANCE, not when your child is hungry & asking for the snack.
+Exceptions should be discussed with your teacher IN ADVANCE, not when your child is hungry and asking for the snack.

 c.
-Arrive 5 minutes early to your class, and do the following prior to your lesson time:
+Arrive five minutes early to your class, and do the following prior to your lesson time:

 ii.
 Trim fingernails

 iii.
 Go to the bathroom